-Some of the federal funds MoDOT receives are required to be passed through to local entities, such as cities and counties.
-Available funds for local entities include those that are allocated this year and those that have not been committed in prior years.
+Just as MoDOT receives federal funds for state projects, MoDOT is also required to pass through federal funds to local agencies, such as cities and counties, for local agency projects.
+MoDOT works with local agencies to invest the funds they receive each year in a compliant manner with a goal of investing all the funds received each year.
+MoDOT receives \$122 million annually in federal funds to pass through to local agencies.
+Available funds for local entity projects include those allocated in the current year as well as any funds not committed in prior years.
 When local entities use federal funds, they provide the matching funds.
 Matching funds provided by local entities help MoDOT use all the transportation federal funding available to Missouri.

-MoDOT has set a target of committing 100 percent of local program funds to projects each year.
-For the second quarter of federal fiscal year 2019, 17 percent (\$28.6 million) of the \$172 million in available funds has been committed to local projects.
-This is the same percentage of commitments compared to second quarter FFY 2018.
+For the third quarter of federal fiscal year 2019, 33 percent (\$57.6 million) of the \$172 million in available funds has been committed to local projects.
+This is a 4 percent decrease in commitments compared to third quarter FFY 2018.